FedericoGaravaglia/portfolio-analytics-python/README.md

 * Optimization alone does not guarantee better outcomes
 * Lower drawdowns usually come at a meaningful cost in returns
 * My portfolio needs better diversification, not just reweighting

 ---

+## What I Would Do Differently

+Based on this analysis:

+* I would not try to beat the benchmark with simple optimization alone
+* I would reduce concentration by adding assets with genuinely different risk drivers
+* I would consider using the benchmark (IWDA) as a core holding, rather than a competitor
+* I would focus more on diversification across asset classes than on fine-tuning weights

+Overall, the results suggest that improving the structure of the portfolio matters more than optimizing it.

+---